Nu-hin/remote_ruby/README.md

 | stdout_mode | Hash | `{ color: :green, mode: :italic }` | Text effects and colors applied to the standard output prefix.
 See [colorize gem](https://github.com/fazibear/colorize) for available parameters.
 | stderr_mode | Hash | `{ color: :red, mode: :italic }` | Text effects and colors applied to the standard error prefix.
 See [colorize gem](https://github.com/fazibear/colorize) for available parameters.
 | cache_mode | Hash | `{ color: :blue, mode: :bold }` | Text effects and colors applied to the cache prefix.
 See [colorize gem](https://github.com/fazibear/colorize) for available parameters.

+### Encryption

+By default, RemoteRuby encrypts scripts using **AES-256-CBC** before deploying them to the remote host.
+If RemoteRuby crashes or exits without removing the temporary file, the file remains encrypted, preventing any extraction of its contents (including local variables).
+When executing the remote script, RemoteRuby passes a randomly generated encryption key via the command line.
+A new key is generated on every run, even when the script and execution context are unchanged.

+You can disable encryption by passing `encrypt: false` to `RemoteRuby::ExecutionContext.new`.

+**Note:** If you instruct RemoteRuby to dump the script locally (see [Error Handling](#error-handling)) by setting `dump_code: true`, the dumped file will **not** be encrypted.

 ### Plugins
 RemoteRuby can be extended with plugins.
 Plugins are used to insert additional code to the script, which is executed in the remote context.
 There is also a built-in plugin that allows for automatically loading Rails environment.